zachhannum/the-word-of-iron/manuscript/chapter_5.md

 After delivering his message, the soldier looked as if he wanted to collapse.
 He glanced at Brixom, awaiting orders.
 With a nod from his commanding officer, he retreated back through the doors with haste.

 “It seems as if this alchemy is the least of our concerns now, council,” Brixom said through pursed lips.
 He stood and pushed back his chair.
-Rykker thought he almost saw the mask slip---a glimpse of the real face behind the harsh, blunt exterior.
+Rykker thought he almost saw the mask slip—a glimpse of the real face behind the harsh, blunt exterior.
 A face of fear.
 “If you’ll excuse me, I've a city to defend.”
 He strode from the chambers, leaving a stunned council behind.

 Rykker could see the rest of their masks slipping.
 Cracks of fear began to shine through.
 Noble or poor, the city was as good as a paper cage surrounded by hungry wolves.